EvieHarv/Landing/README.md

-# Just a basic placeholder github site.
+# EthanHarv.com

+A simple place for me to display some accomplishments in a sort of "resume/about me" page.